 1. Price them Right

-A Happy Hours program is of course, all about pricing.
+A Happy Hour Strategies and program is of course, all about pricing.
 However, you must take care to not arbitrarily slashing the prices.
 While you cut down the price or offer a drink for free, remember to increase the price of your best selling items to cover the cost.
 Read this detailed guide to Menu Pricing and calculating Food Costs.

 2. Create a Special Menu